lekrsu/shfw-walkthrough/README.md

    - Enable field weakening for sport mode.
    - Configure as follows: 15 km/h, 0A, 1500.

-4. Under Motor Settings, select 20 or 24khz.
+4. Under Motor Settings, select 20khz.

 ## Explanation of PI Control and Acceleration Boost